bvm/bvm/README.md

 Generally it's not necessary to ever use this command as this happens automatically being in the current directory.

-### `bvm resolve [binary name]`
+### `bvm resolve [command-name]`

-Resolves the executable path of the specified binary based on the current working directory.
+Resolves the executable path of the specified command name based on the current working directory.

 This command is used by the created shell/batch files (shims) to tell how to resolve the file.